 A good tip is to mark out your desk space on the floor with masking tape.

 The depth of the desk is also important.
-Most desks offer a depth of 60cm but some are narrower.
+Most desks offer a depth of at least 60cm but some are narrower.
 Be sure that screens can be placed far enough back for the correct eye to screen distance which is on average at arm's length.

 Range of adjustment is a major factor.
 One of the primary roles of a sit-stand desk is to provide good ergonomics, enhancing posture and preventing or reducing back pain and the other health hazards related to poor posture.

 The adjustable-range needs to suit the person who will be using the desk.

 Not every manufacturer accommodates the particularly shorter or taller user.